 The adoption process includes the detailed, online application form, reference and/or veterinary checks as well as a home visit.
+All pets currently in your home and under your care must undergo annual wellness/veterinary checkups.
 The home visit is simply an opportunity to meet you and your family, ensure you have a safe and loving home and are fully prepared to adopt a dog.
 Note, a home visit is mandatory in the adoption process and you must provide a piece of photo ID during the visit.
 This process can take a few weeks as our volunteers need to take time outside of their busy lives and routines to conduct their work.

 Should this part of the application process go well, you will then be invited to meet your potential new furry family member at a ‘meet and greet’.
 This is an opportunity for you and all those living in your home to spend time with the foster dog, generally at the foster family’s home.
 Everyone has a chance to interact and make sure everybody gets along.
 Think of it as a first date without all of those awkward first date questions!

 CCRT receives and processes applications simultaneously for our dogs and your application for a specific foster dog does not guarantee that you will get to adopt that dog.
 Also, CCRT wants to ensure a great match between the rescue dog and family.
 That can sometimes mean you may not be the most suitable home for the dog you applied for.
 The health, happiness and safety of our rescue dogs is our number 1 priority and we take the placement of our dogs very seriously.